tedmiston/notes/books/Hackers & Painters/Hackers & Painters.md

 ### Good Design Resembles Nature

-- "It's not so much that resembling nature is intrinsically good as that nature has had a long time to work on the problem."
+- nothing intrinsic; nature has just worked on the problem for a long time
-- boats have ribs and spines like animal ribcages
+- boats are like animal ribcages with ribs and spines
-- early aircraft were designed to fly like birds, but didn't have light enough materials and sophisticated enough controls
+- early aircraft were designed to fly like birds, but lacked light materials and sophisticated controls
-- "Now that we have enough computer power., we can imitate nature's method as well as its results.  **Genetic algorithms** may let us create things too complex to design in the ordinary sense."
+- "Now that we have enough computer power, we can imitate nature's method as well as its results.  **Genetic algorithms** may let us create things too complex to design in the ordinary sense."

 ### Good Design is Redesign

-- experts expect to throw away early work because things change and it's rare to get everything right the first time anyway
+- experts expect to throw away early work because things change, and everything's probably *not* right the first time
 - "It takes confidence to throw work away.
 You have to be able to think, _there's more where that came from_."

 > "Mistakes are natural.
 Instead of treating them as disasters, make them easy to acknowledge and easy to fix.
 Leonardo more or less invented the sketch, as a way to make drawing bear a greater weight of exploration.
 Open source software has fewer bugs because it admits the possibility of bugs."

 ### Good Design Can Copy

+- a novice (progression):
+	1. imitates unknowingly
-- a novice (1) imitates unknowingly, then (2) tries to be original, then (3) accepts just being right over originality
+	2. tries to be original
+	3. accepts just being right over originality

 > "I think the greatest masters go on to achieve a kind of selflessness.
 They just want to get the right answer, and if part of the right answer has already been discovered by someone else, that's no reason not to use it.
 They're confident enough to take from anyone without feeling that their own vision will be lost in the process."

 ### Good Design is Often Strange

-- some of the best designs are strange - euler's formula, the sr-71, lisp
+- some great designs are strange - euler's formula, lisp
 - the other qualities can be cultivated, but not strangeness
 - "At an art school where I once studied, the students wanted most of all to develop a personal style.
 But if you just try to make good things, you'll inevitably do it in a distinctive way..."
 - "The only style worth having is the one you can't help."

 ### Good Design Happens in Chunks

+- i'm taking "chunks" here to mean "clusters"
 - why did so many great painters came from florence in the 15th century but none from milan, which was just as big?
 - "Nothing is more powerful than a community of talented people working on related problems.
 Genes count for little by comparison: being a genetic Leonardo was not enough to compensate for having been born near Milan instead of Florence."
 	- same idea as ["find a scenius"](/books/Show%20Your%20Work!.md#find-a-scenius) in austin kleon's show your work